brimdata/super/book/src/command/super.md

 and output is produced in accordance with `-f` to specify a serialization format and `-o` to specified an optional output (file or directory).

+The query text may originate in files using one or more `-I` arguments.
+In this case, these source files are concatenated together in order and prepended to any `-c` query text.  `-I` may be used without `-c`.

 When invoked using the [db](db.md) sub-command, `super` interacts with an underlying SuperDB database.